 - Limited integration between cybersecurity analysis and existing PHA work processes.

-- Need for a scalable approach that could support multiple facilities and diverse industrial systems.
+- Need for a scalable approach that could support global facilities and diverse industrial systems.

 Solution